 If it is too good to be true, then maybe it is!
 Few would want to sell their well maintained bike for cheap.
-Ensure you aren’t being sold a stolen bike.
+Ensure that it isn’t a stolen bike.
 This would come back to haunt you if it turns out to be true.

 Don’t be desperate to close the deal

 A bike might appear so perfect for your needs, that you are willing to give an arm and a leg.
 Don’t!
 Play it cool and if the seller is trying to take advantage of your desperation, turn around and walk away.
-There will always be another bike to be bought!
+There will always be another bike!

 Take a friend who knows cycles or visit a reputed LBS

 Take a friend along who knows more than you do about cycles.
 If such friend is unavailable, then ask the seller if he is willing to bring the bike to a reputed LBS.
 The shop can check out the bike and give you an opinion for a small fee.
 It will be well worth it.
 Especially if you get your bike serviced there!